Eric Meer, founder and host of Café Sci2, has taken over the original Café Sci (1) in its new home at the Blake Street Tavern.

 Everyone is welcome!

-The Colorado Café Scientifique is organized by an informal group of President's Teaching Scholars and other faculty from CU and other institutions up and down the Front Range, as well as students, science types from industry and government, and science buffs.
+The Colorado Café Scientifique was organized by J. John Cohen and an informal group of President's Teaching Scholars and other faculty from CU and other institutions up and down the Front Range, as well as students, science types from industry and government, and science buffs.
 We welcome your input, including ideas for speakers and topics.
-Bring them with you to the next Café, or e-mail them and any questions to the organizer, John Cohen.
+Bring them with you to the next Café, or e-mail them and any questions to John Cohen.

 This site was developed by Cheri Milliron.
 Colorado Café Sci logo © 2006 by Helen Macfarlane.